akolgano/ft_transcendence/README.md

 ## Frontend

 ```
-Just go to https://localhost (no need to run server anymore)
+Just go to https://localhost (you dont need to run server anymore)
 ```

-Example: http://localhost:3000/login will work now
+Example: https://localhost/login will work now

 ## Check the database for tests